-3.1 Simulations with Violations of Lag Exogeneity
+3.1.
+Simulations with Violations of Lag Exogeneity

 Our first set of simulations demonstrates how SP-IV can help ensure exogeneity by conditioning on lagged macroeconomic variables.
-We are motivated by the identification of the Phillips Curve, for example, with monetary policy shock measures like those constructed by Romer and Romer (2004), or based on high-frequency changes in Fed Funds futures as in Kuttner (2001).
-A practical concern with such measures is that, despite careful construction, they may still contain a meaningful predictable component (Barakchian and Crowe 2013; Bauer and Swanson 2022; Coibion 2012; Miranda-Agrippino and Ricco 2021; Ramey 2016).
-Consequently, researchers identifying IRFs using these measures typically include various lagged macro variables as controls in their models.
-However, when the same measures are used as instruments in structural equations via 2SLS - as in Barnichon and Mesters (2020) for example - estimation proceeds without controls.
+We are motivated by the identification of the Phillips Curve, for example, with monetary policy shock measures like those constructed by Romer and Romer (2004), or based on highfrequency changes in Fed Funds futures as in Kuttner (2001).
+A practical concern with such measures is that, despite careful construction, they may still contain a meaningful predictable component (Barakchian and Crowe 2013; Bauer and Swanson 2022; Cieslak 2018; Coibion 2012; Miranda-Agrippino and Ricco 2021; Ramey 2016).
+Consequently, researchers identifying monetary IRFs using these measures typically include various lagged macro variables as controls in their models.
+However, when the same measures are used as instruments to estimate structural equations using 2SLS - as in Barnichon and Mesters (2020) for example - estimation proceeds without controls.